Get

 Personality / Character

 Bernese Mountain Dogs are affectionate towards their owners and members of the family.
 They are always eager to please, which also makes them crave attention and affection.
-Your pup will want to cuddle with you for hours, engage in interactive playtime or explore the outdoors during long walks or hikes.
+Your pup will want to cuddle with you for hours, engage in interactive playtime, or explore the outdoors during long walks or hikes.

 Thanks to their calm nature, Berners are good with children and get along with other pets.
 While these large dogs are adorable bundles of fluff, they tend to forget their size and strength.
-If you have a full-grown adult Berner, monitoring play sessions between the dog and kids under four is necessary.
+If you have a full-grown adult Berner, monitoring play sessions between the dog and kids under four years old is necessary.

 Berners have a sturdy structure and are always alert.
 They make excellent watchdogs and are protective of members of their families.
 Although some act reserved around strangers, socialization can make your pup more comfortable around new faces.